 Learn more about preventing rugby injuries in this free e-book.

 Time spent warming up is time well spent, but there is no need to waste your time on warm-ups that are overly long or not specific to your needs.
-After all, if you are warming up for power cleans and plyometric training, there is no point spending 15 minutes on an exercise bike and doing lots of push-ups and crunches.
+After all, if you are warming up for power cleans and plyometric training, there is no point spending 15 minutes on an air bike and doing lots of push-ups and crunches.
 This is akin to turning on the heating in your lounge and then spending the next few hours in your garage – a waste of energy.

 Instead, your warm-up should prepare your body for what you are about to do.
 Save your energy for training and playing rather than waste it on activities that will have no or even a detrimental effect on your performance.
 That’s where the RAMP method comes in.